 1. Classroom Accommodations:

-• Extended time on tests or assignments
+• Extended time on exams or assignments

 • Sensory breaks or flexible seating